-Back-to-back departures from 2020 race could boost Biden
+Biden could get boost by back-to-back 2020 departures

 Chris Coons, elected in 2010 to fill the Delaware Senate seat Biden occupied for 36 years, said Brown’s decision not to run “absolutely” strengthened the former vice president’s case.

-Brown “comes from and connects to the heartland in a remarkable way . he’s a real guy,” Coons said, likening his appeal to Biden’s.
+Brown “comes from and connects to the heartland in a remarkable way.
+He’s a real guy,” Coons said, likening his appeal to Biden’s.

 Bloomberg’s aides said their internal polling suggested his path to the Democratic nomination was narrow, particularly if Biden — who shares some of Bloomberg’s moderate positions — decides to run.
 Brown, in contrast, denied that the former vice president had any effect on his choice to opt out of the primary.